Sewer56/CriFs.V2.Hook.ReloadedII/docs/usage.md

 # Replacing files in CPKs

-!!! info

-    Files inside CPKs can be replaced by creating a folder called `P5REssentials/CPK` in your mod, and adding folders corresponding to the names of the CPKs inside those folders.
+Files inside CPKs can be replaced by creating a folder called `CRIFsV2Hook/CPK` in your mod, and adding folders corresponding to the names of the CPKs inside those folders.

 ## Opening the Mod Folder